jghauser/auto-pandoc.nvim/README.md

 ## Use

 Use the `pandoc_` key in the yaml block to set options supplied to the pandoc command.
-The `to` field defines the output format, other fields follow the naming convention of the pandoc cli program.
+The only deviation from the conventions of the pandoc cli program is the `output` field.
+You can either set it to your desired filename (in which case it works exactly like pandoc's `--output`) or you can set it to the filename extension prepended by a '.' (e.g. '.pdf').
+In that case, auto-pandoc will pass an `--output` value to pandoc that is the current filename with the extension swapped out (e.g. 'my_file.md' will generate a 'my_file.pdf').

+Boolean options must be set to true/false (e.g. `option: true` instead of just `option`).

 ```yaml
 ---